anywhereiromy/helpdesk/README.md

 ----
 ## How to use?
-1. Git clone repo url
-2. In the root directory, npm install -g .
+1. In the command line type npm install ```git+https://isaacs@github.com/npm/npm.git```
-3. cd ..
-4. delete the repo you git cloned

-Then whenever you have a problem, all you need to do is type ```nchelp``` into your command line and answer the relative questions.
+2. Whenever you have a problem in your terminal type ```nchelp```.
+This will launch the nchelpdesk which has a few questions to help prompt your problem solving thinking.
 We have tried to keep the questions quick and simple and, as always, your feedback is always appreciated.